Sora historical figure opt-out reshapes AI video policy

 Sora historical figure opt-out explained

 The move underscores a broader industry reckoning with deepfakes and synthetic media.
 Moreover, it signals that consent and representation will shape future video tools.
-As a result, AI platforms may normalize formal processes for takedowns, opt-outs, and identity verification.
-Experts track Sora historical figure opt-out trends closely.
+AI platforms may normalize formal processes for takedowns, opt-outs, and identity verification.

 Coverage from The Verge details the timeline and reactions, including the King family’s response and OpenAI’s statement (OpenAI paused Sora generations depicting Martin Luther King Jr.).
 The platform faces a familiar tension: creative latitude versus protective guardrails.